HPC-AI-Team/pexsi/doc/introduction.md

 The currently supported form of \f$f(\cdot)\f$ include:

 - \f$f(z)=z^{-1}\f$: Matrix inversion.
-Since the matrix inversion is already represented as a single term of rational functions (poles), no pole expansion is needed.
+Since the matrix inversion is already represented as a single term of rational function (pole), no pole expansion is needed.
 The selected inversion method can be significantly faster than directly inverting the matrix and then extract the selected elements of the inverse.